walterrowe/ansible/README.md

 filename: basename.iso
 {{ address | splitext }}	      # yields "basename"
 ```
-You can extract a “substring” using list notation since strings are lists of characters.
+You can extract a "substring" using list notation since strings are lists of characters.
 Remember that lists start with index 0.
 Substring extract would be specified by index of starting position, a colon, and the number of list items to extract.
 ```
 string: "onetwothree"
 {{ string[0:3] }}      # yields "one"